fmicompbio/adv_scrnaseq_2020/spatial/README.md

 * `slides` - lecture slides

 ## Setup

-The recommended setup is that you copy this directory (`spatial`) into your renku environment.
-Once this is done, you need to unzip the data files, to do so : In your renku environment open a terminal window and `cd` into the `data` folder.
-Then simply do enter
+Before starting with the exercises, you need to decompress the data files.
+To do this : in your renku environment open a terminal window and `cd` into the `data` folder.
+Then simply do :

 ```sh